-- The primary settling tanks (PSTs) allow the solid material within the wastewater to be easily separated by settling to the bottom or floating to the surface for removal. - Currently, three PSTs (#1, #8, and #11) of the 11 are online and functioning. - PST #1 has been repaired and was back online on July 18, 2022. - MES has cleaned PST #7; completion has been extended until mid October 2022. - Repairs needed to replace drive and mechanism and repair sludge/scum pumps. - Baltimore City Department of Public Works (DPW) is focusing on the remaining PSTs. - Two PSTs (#2 and #9) are expected to be online by January 2023. - PST #2 cleaning is complete.
-The drive unit and mechanism were removed on August 2, 2022 for the completion of repairs. - PST #10 is expected to be online by April 2023. - Two PSTs (#3 and #4) are expected to be online by August 2023. - Completion dates for two PSTs (#5 and #6) are to be determined. - PST #5 is being cleaned by DPW contractors.
-Repairs are expedited to be completed in the fall 2023, and can be expedited once either PST #2 or #9 is returned to service. - PST #6 cleaning is being delayed until the odor masking system is received. - Odor complaints were received beginning on August 15, 2022 from Baltimore County residents downwind of the WWTP sludge lagoons where the sludge/wastewater is being stored. - As of August 19, 2022, the contractor is adding wood chips to the sludge as a bulking material to reduce/eliminate odors. - The city is conducting air monitoring in accordance with the requirements of its air permit - The city is required to submit to the Maryland Department of the Environment (MDA) an odor control plan.
+- The primary settling tanks (PSTs) allow the solid material within the wastewater to be easily separated by settling to the bottom or floating to the surface for removal. - o Currently, three PSTs (#1, #8, and #11) of the 11 are online and functioning. - PST #1 has been repaired and was back online on July 18, 2022. - MES has cleaned PST #7; yet, completion has been extended due to a delay in the shipment of the replacement skimmer arm. - Repairs needed to replace drive and mechanism and repair sludge/scum pumps. - Skimmer blade(s) should be onsite for installation on November 18, 2022. - Contractors are scheduled to install the skimmer blade(s) on November 18, 2022.
+The center drive shear pin will be installed on November 21, 2022. - The electrical work should be complete.
+The PST may go online by the end of the week of November 20, 2022. - Baltimore City Department of Public Works (DPW) is focusing on the remaining PSTs. - Two PSTs (#2 and #9) are expected to be online by January 2023. - The removal of sludge from PST #2 is complete. - The drive unit and mechanism were removed on August 2, 2022.
+The contractor is sand blasting the rakes, plows, and scum baffles. - PST #10 is expected to be online by April 2023, and two PSTs (#3 and #4) are expected to be online by August 2023. - Completion dates for two PSTs (#5 and #6) are to be determined. - PST #5 still has a scum layer and is being cleaned by DPW contractors. - Repairs are expedited to be completed in the fall 2023, and can be expedited once either PST #2 or #9 is returned to service. - PST #6 cleaning is being delayed until the odor masking system is received. - Odor complaints were received beginning on August 15, 2022 from Baltimore County residents downwind of the WWTP sludge lagoons where the sludge/wastewater is being stored. - As of August 19, 2022, the contractor is adding wood chips to the sludge as a bulking material to reduce/eliminate odors. - The city is conducting air monitoring in accordance with the requirements of its air permit. - The city is required to submit to the Maryland Department of the Environment (MDE) an odor control plan.